 Gynecologist in Deer Park That Accepts Medicaid

-The Charles Evans Center, Gynecologist in deer park that accepts medicaid (CEC) is a Federally Qualified Health Center (FQHC)* that provides integrated healthcare services at its Bethpage, Hauppauge, and now Glen Cove locations.
+The CEC Health Center, Gynecologist in deer park that accepts medicaid (CEC) is a Federally Qualified Health Center (FQHC)* that provides integrated healthcare services at its Bethpage, Hauppauge, and now Glen Cove locations.
 We provide care with excellence and compassion to historically underserved community members with limited incomes including those with autism, learning and developmental disabilities, and behavioral health concerns.

 CEC recently merged with the Melillo Center for Mental Health in Glen Cove, a health center with over 40 years of experience serving the community in the heart of Glen Cove.
 Renamed CEC at Glen Cove, the Family Medicine Doctor in Uniondale that Accepts Medicaid will continue to provide supports that include a mental health clinic, outpatient chemical dependency outpatient services, assertive community treatment (ACT), supervised community residences, supported housing, and respite housing.

 What Does A Gynecologist Check-Up Consist Of?

 Have you been wondering what does a gynecologist’s check-up consist of?
 I am sure most women would answer this question with “Everything.”
 Well, not quite everything.
 A routine gynecology check-up consists of many different methods used to diagnose and treat any issues throughout the year.
 There is about an hour-long process involved in routine check-ups, but no appointment usually takes longer than half an hour.
 If you’re looking for a gynecologist in deer park that accepts Medicaid, visit the CEC Health Center today!